COVID-19 Vaccine Information

 Is the City of Lake Forest providing vaccines?

-Vaccines are being distributed through the Lake County Health Department and their vaccination partners, such as hospitals, doctors' offices, state-run clinics, and retail pharmacies, like Jewel-Osco, Walgreens and CVS.
+Vaccines are also being distributed through the Lake County Health Department and their vaccination partners, such as hospitals, doctors' offices, state-run clinics, and retail pharmacies, like Jewel-Osco, Walgreens and CVS.
 To view a list of vaccine locations near you, please visit the State of Illinois vaccination location map by clicking here.

 Who can help me register for the vaccine?